Gift Aid Frequently Asked Questions

 What is the Gift Aid Scheme?

 Gift Aid is a UK government tax relief scheme that allows charities to claim tax paid on donations.
-If you sign up to Gift Aid, for every £1 you donate, we can claim 25p from the government.
+If you sign up for Gift Aid, for every £1 you donate, we can claim 25p from the government.
 A £10 donation with a Gift Aid declaration becomes a £12.50 donation, at no additional cost to you.

 Will Gift Aid cost me anything?

 No. Gift Aid is taken from tax you’ve already paid so there’s no charge to you.
-Signing up to the Gift Aid Scheme just means that we can reclaim the tax on your membership subscriptions and donations, if you are a UK taxpayer, directly from HMRC.
+Signing up to the Gift Aid Scheme means we can reclaim the tax on your membership subscriptions and donations, if you are a UK taxpayer, directly from HMRC.
 If circumstances change and you no longer pay enough tax, it's important to tell all the charities you support.
 If you don't tell them and they continue claiming Gift Aid, then it is your responsibility to pay any difference to HMRC.

 Am I eligible to make a Gift Aid declaration?